Slovakia

 Civil engineering

-From 2019 to 2021, the civil engineering sector experienced a significant decline in the volume of work performed, as the public sector, the main client in civil engineering, significantly reduced its contracts from its usual share of 50% of all contracts to only 35% in 2021.
+Between 2019 and 2021, the civil engineering segment experiences a significant decline in the volume of work performed, as the public sector, the main contracting authority in civil engineering, significantly reduces its contracts from its usual share of 50% of all contracts to only 35% in 2021.

-In 2022 there was a stabilisation and a halt to the decline in the civil engineering segment.
-However, there were still problems in 2022 caused by rapid increases in the prices of construction materials and energy, which the government was very slow to compensate for.
-Inadequate project preparation for new transport infrastructure projects is also causing problems.
+The civil engineering segment continues to stabilise in 2023, but from a very low base.
+However, there were still challenges in 2023 due to the rapid increase in construction material and energy prices, which the government was very slow to compensate for in 2020-2022.
+Inadequate project preparation for new transport infrastructure projects also causes problems.

 Prices of construction materials